cea-hpc/modules/MIGRATING.rst

 new feature is currently considered experimental and the set of triggered actions will be refined over the next feature releases.

+Consistency of module load/unload commands in modulefile
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+With the **module load** modulefile command, a given modulefile can automatically load a modulefile it pre-requires.
+Similarly with the **module unload** modulefile command, a given modulefile can automatically unload a modulefile it conflicts with.

+Both commands imply additional actions on the loaded environment (loading or unloading extra modulefiles) that should cope with the constraints defined by the loaded environment.

+Additionally **module load** and **module unload** modulefile commands express themselves constraints on loaded environment that should stay satisfied to ensure consistency.

+To ensure the consistency of **module load** modulefile command once the modulefile defining it has been loaded, this command is assimilated to a **prereq** command.
+Thus the defined constraint is recorded in the ``MODULES_LMPREREQ`` environment variable.
+Same approach is used for **module unload** modulefile command which is assimilated to a **conflict** command.
+Thus the defined constraint is recorded in the ``MODULES_LMCONFLICT`` environment variable.

+To ensure the consistency of the loaded environment, the additional actions of the **module load** and **module unload** modulefile commands have been adapted in particular situations:

+* When unloading modulefile, **module load** command will unload the modulefile it targets only if no other loaded modulefile requires it and if this target has not been explicitly loaded by user.

+* When unloading modulefile, **module unload** command does nothing as the relative conflict registered at load time ensure environment consistency and will forbid conflicting modulefile load.

+Please note that loading and unloading results may differ than from previous Modules version now that consistency is checked:

+* Modulefile targeted by a **module load** modulefile command may not be able to load due to a registered conflict in the currently loaded environment.
+  Which in turn will break the load of the modulefile declaring the **module load** command.

+* Modulefile targeted by a **module unload** modulefile command may not be able to unload due to a registered prereq in the loaded environment.
+Which in turn will break the load of the modulefile declaring the **module unload** command.

+* If automated module handling mode is enabled, **module load** modulefile command is interpreted when unloading modulefile as part of the Useless Requirement Unload (UReqUn) mechanism not through modulefile evaluation.
+  As a consequence, an error occurring when unloading the modulefile targeted by the **module load** command does not break the unload of the modulefile declaring this command.
+Moreover unload of the **module load** targets is done in the reverse loaded order, not in the **module load** command definition order.

 Modulefile alias and symbolic modulefile name consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^